VanishInbox

 Instant

-💡 Gmail: open email → ⋮ (three dots) → "Block [sender]".
-Outlook: right-click → "Block" → "Block sender".
-Apple Mail: right-click sender → "Block Contact".
+💡 Gmail: open email, click ⋮ (three dots), select "Block [sender]".
+Outlook: right-click, then "Block" and "Block sender".
+Apple Mail: right-click the sender, select "Block Contact".

 5. 05